 The group relocated to London and fellow Glaswegian, Graham Knight replaced Bill Irwin.
 Despite more efforts to crack the charts their records failed and fame eluded them.
-Things changed when the Gaylord’s changed their management at the request of their friends, The Tremoloes manger, Peter Walsh recommended a change of name and The Gaylords became Marmalade and became a resident band at the Marquee Club, London.
+Things changed when the Gaylord’s changed their management at the request of their friends, The Tremoloes manager Peter Walsh, recommended a change of name and The Gaylords now Marmalade became the resident band at the Marquee Club, London.
 In 1965, CBS Records signed Marmalade and their first single under the new label was "It's All Leading up to Saturday Night," but despite showing how the group had improved no commercial success came.

-None the less the persevered.
-Marmalade had two bass players which gave them a unique sound and their next single "Can't Stop Now" (with Alan Whitehead as the group’s drummer) did well in the US, getting to number one on some State charts.
+The group persevered and their two bass players gave them a unique sound.
+Their next single "Can't Stop Now" (with Alan Whitehead as the group’s drummer) did well in the US, getting to number one on some State charts.

-The follow up single "Rainbow," also did well.
+The follow up single "Rainbow," also sold well.

-By 1970, Marmalade was in serious internal strife.
-Junior Campbell left the band to pursue a solo career.
+By 1970, Marmalade was in serious internal strife and Junior Campbell left the band to pursue a successful solo career.

 Hugh Nicholson (former Poets) joined Marmalade and shared the vocals.
-Junior Campbell continued to do the band’s arrangements and Marmalade’s music changed back to rock’n’roll and eventually Alan Whitehead was replaced by Dougie Henderson (Poets).
-By 1972, Pat Fairley decided to give up performing, taking over as the band's publicist and coordinating publishing activities.
+Junior Campbell continued to do the band’s arrangements and Marmalade’s music changed back to rock’n’roll.
+Alan Whitehead was eventually replaced by Dougie Henderson (Poets).
+By 1972, Pat Fairley decided to give up performing, and took over as the band's publicist and coordinating publishing activities.
 In the same year they were back in the charts with "Radancer.